 So blood tests will be done to check inflammation levels and to rule out other conditions.

 Blood tests may include:

-Given that polymyalgia rheumatica is a self-limiting condition, lasting from one to five years, homoeopathic medicines can be the first choice for the management of this disease as they gives relief without any side effects.
+Given that polymyalgia rheumatica is a self-limiting condition, lasting from one to five years, homeopathic medicines can be the first choice for the management of this disease as they give relief without any side effects.

-Some of the common homoeopathic medicines that can be used in this disease are- Rhus tox, kali bichrom, ledum pal, ruta, phytolacca, sanguinaria etc.
+Some of the common homeopathic medicines that can be used in this disease are- Rhus tox, kali bichrom, ledum pal, ruta, phytolacca, sanguinaria, etc.

-In each case, suitable homoeopathic medicine is selected depending upon characteristic symptoms found in the patient and it should never be taken without consultation of a registered homoeopathic doctor.
+In each case, suitable homeopathic medicine is selected depending upon characteristic symptoms found in the patient and it should never be taken without consultation of a registered homeopathic doctor.